tristanMatthias/spiral/articles/our-new-species-pt-1/index.md

 His mind booted up.
 He hadn’t seen anything in the mornings feed regarding his application for the Neuralink surgery.
 He grew anxious; it was just over a week since they said they would get back to him, and there was still radio-silence.

-Feelings of jealousy arose with painful thoughts of his fellow programming colleague who’d recently received a Nueralink.
+Feelings of jealousy arose with painful thoughts of his fellow programming colleague who’d recently received a Neuralink.
 Already, in the two weeks since he’d had the surgery, his co-worker had rebuilt the entire API service for his department, learned sales, marketing, and was now championing technical client relations.
 All with a new paycheck and high-praise from the CEO, of course.

 Harrison was still stuck as a QA engineer, left to do the manual human testing of the AI’s complicated work.
 Despite the consistent late-night studying, algorithm practice, and competition submissions, he was only just managing to stay afloat at his job.
 5 years ago, he had a high paying role as a senior engineer, but some things had changed in the past few years.
 It was hard to keep up.